 Before the consumer buys the ticket, you must provide full and clear information about the ticket and event.
 This must include, for example and where applicable, timings, locations and seat numbers.

 If there are any factors that might adversely affect the consumer's enjoyment of the ticket - such as restricted views or limited access - these must also be brought to their attention before purchase.

 Similarly, if you or the promoter want to rely on any terms and conditions on the ticket, these must be pointed out to the consumer before purchase.
 For example, you may wish to set out rules about whether and how a named ticket can be transferred to someone else, or particular requirements for taking part in the event (such as special clothing, equipment or insurance that is recommended or required).Back to top

 Reselling: secondary ticketing facilities

 There are additional rules that apply where event tickets are resold through a secondary ticketing facility on a website, app, etc intended for the resale of tickets.
 These rules apply even where the person selling the ticket is a private individual.
-These requirements came into force on 27 May 2015 as part of the Consumer Rights Act 2015.
+These requirements are part of the Consumer Rights Act 2015.

 Where a ticket is offered for sale through a secondary ticketing facility, the following information must be given to the prospective buyer before a contract is made and the ticket sold: